- Application permissions

 Choose the system of measurement used throughout SOTA Spotter:

 - Imperial (feet, miles)

-The SOTAwatch account allows you to use the service at http://www.sotawatch.org/ to send new spots.
-If you do not want or need to send spots you may skip setting the SOTAwatch user name and password.
+The SOTAwatch3 account allows you to use the service at https://sotawatch.sota.org.uk/ to send new spots.
+If you do not want or need to send spots you may skip setting the SOTAwatch3 user name and password.

-The password you chose for your SOTAwatch account.
+The password you chose for your SOTAwatch3 account.

 This section gives you access to filters and notifications.
 Use the filters to drop (block) spots that are of no interest and the notifications to make the ones that do peak your interest stand out.